 The general rule for removing emails

-If you absolutely must take action to remove emails (if, for example, you suspect you will suspended and not granted access to systems or your employer is deleting evidence) then it is very unwise to remove highly confidential information contained in emails or as attachments from the company servers, even if this supports your case.
+If you absolutely must take action to remove emails (if, for example, you suspect you will suspended and not granted access to systems or that your employer is deleting evidence) then it is risky to remove confidential commercial information contained in emails or as attachments from the company servers, even if this supports your case.
 Examples here include price lists and client lists.
-This can lead to legitimate allegations that you have breached company polices and your duties of confidentiality, which will not only undermine your negotiation but could lead to disciplinary action in and of itself – as exemplified in the Brandeaux case mentioned earlier.
+This can lead to legitimate allegations that you have breached company policies and your duties of confidentiality, which will not only undermine your negotiation but could lead to disciplinary action in and of itself – as exemplified in the case mentioned above.

 Exceptions to the rule on removing emails

 The employer tried to use against us the Brandeaux case mentioned above, but because our client hadn’t done anything against company policy, she won.
 It was true that she should have returned the emails once she’d been dismissed, but by then the employer couldn’t argue that that was a reason for dismissing her.

 The other feature of this case which distinguishes it from the Brandeaux court case is that there was a whistleblowing issue – the employer had been ‘cooking the books’ or committing corporate fraud.
 Therefore our client was much more likely to be treated leniently by the tribunal, and allowed to use the emails which she had taken.

 For example, if your boss has used aggressive language or threats in an email, the company is going to be hard-pressed to claim that the communication contained confidential information.
 So, if you do send it to your own email address you will most likely be on stronger ground than if you have forwarded a list of clients or financial information.